-GDPR, like MiFID II, AML4 and SOX, are all regulations that organisations are legally required to meet.
+GDPR, like MiFID II, AML4 and SOX, are all regulations that organizations are legally required to meet.
 As you ponder your approach to each, it is worth considering a ‘total compliance’ approach.
 Instead of focusing on each in a silo, total compliance focuses on creating a reusable approach that means you meet your requirements and save time, cost and effort on the way.

 To illustrate we’ll use GDPR (as the most current regulation-of-focus) to outline the total compliance approach.